bhushan-mohanraj/least-squares/README.md

 - Fix `pylint` warnings.
 - Fix the arrows (cut off) in the graph.
 - Fix the colors (too bold) in the graph.
+- Allow the user to drag points around.

 ## Environment (Python 3.10)